youzan/vant/src/uploader/README.md

 ### Intro

-Used to upload local pictures or files to the server, and display preview images and upload progress during the upload process.
-Currently, the Uploader component does not contain the interface logic for uploading files to the server.
-This step needs to be implemented by yourself.
+Used to upload a local image or file to the server and display a preview image and upload progress during the upload process.
+The Uploader component does not currently contain the interface logic for uploading files to the server, this step needs to be implemented by the user.

 ### Install